Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

 ## Using the ShareButtons!

-Inside your page, add the freshly created buttons
+And already, we are done!
+It's time to use your freshly created component!
+Inside `Index.razor` add your component like so:

 ```html|ShareButtonUsage
 <ShareButton Brand="@Platform.X">